soderluk/nirimgr/README.md

 To use nirimgr, it provides the following CLI-commands:

 - `nirimgr events`: The events command starts listening on the niri event-stream.
-- `nirimgr scratch [move|show]`: The scratch command moves a window to the scratchpad workspace, or shows the window (moves the window to the currently active workspace) from the scratchpad workspace.
-This command should be configured as a key-bind in niri configuration.
+- `nirimgr scratch [move|show|spawn-or-focus [appId]]`: The scratch command moves a window to the scratchpad workspace, or shows the window (moves the window to the currently active workspace) from the scratchpad workspace.
+This command should be configured as a key-bind in niri configuration.\
+  Added in v0.3.0: the spawn-or-focus command takes as parameter the app-id of the window you want to open/focus.
+  See the configuration `spawnOrFocus` to see how you should configure the apps.
 - `nirimgr list [actions|events]`: The list command will list all the available actions or events, so you don't need to remember them all.

 To use the scratchpad with Niri, you need to have a named workspace `scratchpad`, or if you want to configure it,